 Let me give you a typical example.
-I dumped my holding tanks yesterday, and flushed them thoroughly with my HydroFlush attachment.
+I dumped my holding tanks yesterday, and back-flushed them thoroughly with my HydroFlush attachment.
 Believe me, they were clean when I got through!
 Yet afterward, the "idiot light" tank gauges showed my black tank as 2/3 full and my gray tank 1/3 full.
 The fresh water gauge is usually a little better, but this time—after filling the tank to the brim—it showed only 2/3 full.
 That's what I mean by "inaccurate."

 Why are the gauges so inaccurate?
 Because they consist of four bolts sticking into each tank at varying levels, with four wires leading to four LEDs on the gauge panel.
 The liquid in the tank conducts electricity between the bolt heads, and that makes the LEDs light up.
 Simple, right?
 Except... if a shred of toilet paper or other debris gets caught on a bolt, it creates an electrical path, and hence a false reading.
 Even the soap film that builds up inside a gray water tank can be enough to short-circuit the bolts and give bogus readings.

 I and my friends like to boondock in remote, scenic places, and the false readings and vagueness of our tank gauges were a constant annoyance.
 So of course we went looking for solutions.
 Well, there are plenty of alternatives.
 The most popular are based on "capacitive sensing," which can be done with sensors outside the tank, so they are not vulnerable to short-circuiting and false reading problems due to impurities in the tank.
 How can they sense fluid levels from outside the tank?
-Well, sort of like a stud sensor.
+Well, sort of like an electronic stud sensor.
 Just as it can detect a thick piece of wood behind a thin wall, capacitive sensors can detect fluid behind a plastic tank wall.

 My friend Kate and I looked at a number of such gauges, and decided that the Vena system had by far the nicest display... a beautifully designed LCD panel that laid out all the information for all your tanks so you could see it at a glance.
 Kate bought the last one in stock and had it installed by an excellent RV technican who happens to be a friend of ours.